oottppxx/enigma2/plugins/README.md

 * MiracleWhip is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs via the webbrowser.

-* Balancer is a server switcher for Vaders (and resellers).

 * McDonnells is a match center events lister/zapper for Vaders (and resellers), and also an events lister/zapper for Smooth Streams.